Overview

 Nevertheless, there are some constraints you should keep in mind:

 1. Variables that are accessed with use() are readonly - they cannot be reassigned.
-The values are immutable per default.
+The values are immutable by default.
 This restriction does not apply to pointer values: if you need mutable values, use pointers.

 2. All values accessed with use() must be DATEX-compatible